elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 ### UC2 : The K8S cluster is suffering a external involuntary or voluntary disruption but the volumes can be eventually recovered

-The Elastic operator will create a new pod and according to the PV affinity the scheduler will hopefully find a new node where the data are available.
+The Elastic operator will create a new pod and according to the PV affinity the scheduler will hopefully find a new node where the data is available.
-If it takes to much time to schedule the pod then the volume is moved into one of the two `Recoverable` state.
+If it takes to much time to schedule the pod then the volume is moved into one of the two `Recoverable` states.

 ### UC3 : As an admin I want to plan a voluntary disruption and the volumes cannot be recovered